-- Its a risky world.
+- It’s a risky world.
 Sell confidence

 - Convert Champions not deals

-LinkedIn succeeded by finding its value proposition (recruiter will join LinkedIn if potential candidates are there, they will join if startup founders are there, they will join if VCs are their, so they targeted VCs, it tried to create value of VCs by providing it a platform for diligence of potential investments, they ended up being the champion of the platform).
+LinkedIn succeeded by finding its value proposition (recruiter will join LinkedIn if potential candidates are there, they will join if startup founders are there, they will join if VCs are there, so they targeted VCs, it tried to create value of VCs by providing it a platform for diligence of potential investments, they ended up being the champion of the platform).

-The idea is to focus on finding champions, who could be industry analysts, bloggers, experts or industry leaders, once they vouch for your company, chance of success increases significantly.
+The idea is to focus on finding champions, who could be industry analysts, bloggers, experts or industry leaders, once they vouch for your company, the chance of success increases significantly.

 - Choose the right partners.
 Manage them with Clarity.

 F5 networks (application delivery network products for making Internet-based applications faster) was struggling in 2001 but made huge success by building good alliances.
-The idea behind partnership is to develop interdependence where both companies benefit.
+The idea behind the partnership is to develop interdependence where both companies benefit.

 BodyMedia (maker of wearable technologies) partnered with Roche Diagnostics and Apex Fitness group and reach customers of these companies.

-Partnership could be to create a whole product (by combining different products from the partners), to make a joint venture to enter a new market, to gain market share (works only if cost of switching is low, HP and Compaq joined hands but still lost to Dell in PC market since cost of switching is low), to protect the competitive position (In 2005, Google bought 5% of AOL for $ 1B to ensure that AOL uses Google search).
+Partnership could be to create a whole product (by combining different products from the partners), to make a joint venture to enter a new market, to gain market share (works only if cost of switching is low, HP and Compaq joined hands but still lost to Dell in the PC market since the cost of switching is low), to protect the competitive position (In 2005, Google bought 5% of AOL for $ 1B to ensure that AOL uses Google search).

-Success to good partnership is clarity of relationship, goals, communication mechanisms, IP rights, terms of commitment and management structure.
+Success to a good partnership is clarity of relationship, goals, communication mechanisms, IP rights, terms of commitment and management structure.

 - Design products and services that are easy to adopt.

 Skype vs Vonage – Cost of trying Skype was low, just download, install and use.
 Cost of trying Vonage was high since it required a complete replacement of existing telephone hardware.
-For a long time, Vonage failed to acknowledge Skype as competitor since they belonged to different categories.
+For a long time, Vonage failed to acknowledge Skype as a competitor since they belonged to different categories.

-Competition does not always stem from same category (eg. Kodak was decimated by digital camera companies not analog).
+Competition does not always stem from the same category (eg. Kodak was decimated by digital camera companies not analog).